matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 ```

 but you might also want to know how things went right.
 So you can say
 "conform".  "conform" takes a spec and some data.
-In this case the
+In this case this
 data is actually program code.
 And it tells you, and you can follow
 the red here, the red line, it tells you how the value matched.

+[The red line refers to the one beginning with :bs]

 Well the symbol "your-name" was in the :bs branch of the "or".
 It was
 in the ":arity-1" branch of another "or".
 It was in the :args branch
 of the :args branch, with a :sym branch.
 Every one of those 5 things
-in red represents a point at which this could have been a valid
+in red represents a point at which this thing could have been a valid
-function that looks different.
+function, but looked different.
 And the spec for "defn" is a pretty
 rich thing.
 There are a lot of different things that happen that are
 legal in "defn".
 So it is a complicated spec.